Estuary

 Performance and Cost Tuning

 To get the most value from your MongoDB to Apache Iceberg stream, you should balance low latency with predictable spend.
-Estuary Flow offers several configuration options to help optimize performance and cost.
+Estuary offers several configuration options to help optimize performance and cost.

 1. Prefer Change Streams Over Batch: Always choose Change Stream Incremental mode when possible.
 This delivers new events with sub-second latency and reduces compute costs compared to repeated polling.